Rohit2706/Rohit2706.github.io/pages/about.md

 Hi I am **{{ site.author.name }}**,<br>

-I am an undergraduate student pursuing BE (Hons) in Computer Science at BITS Pilani, India.
-I have recently completed my internship as an **MTS Intern** at [Nutanix, Bangalore](https://www.nutanix.com/en) and have previously worked as an **SDE intern** at [Samsung Resarch Institute - Bangalore](https://research.samsung.com/sri-b).
-I have always been enthusiastic about recent trends in Computer Science and keenly interested in the domains of **Biomedical Imaging, Computer Vision and Deep Learning, and Blockchain Development**.
+I am a majors in Computer Science from BITS Pilani, India and currently working as a Software Engineer at [Nutanix, Bangalore](https://www.nutanix.com/en).
+I have previously worked as an **MTS Intern** at [Nutanix, Bangalore](https://www.nutanix.com/en) and  **SDE intern** at [Samsung Resarch Institute - Bangalore](https://research.samsung.com/sri-b).
+I have always been enthusiastic about recent trends in Computer Science and keenly interested in the domains of **Software Engineering, Distributed Systems, Operating Systems, Sytem Design and Algorithms**

 I also like to spend my time on solving algorithmic problems on online platforms like codeforces and [LeetCode](https://leetcode.com/rohit2706/).